mun-lang/book/src/ch01-01-values-and-types.md

 }
 ```

-Here, the parameter `a` must be annotated because it solidifies the signature of
+Here, the parameter `a` and the return type must be annotated because it solidifies
-the function, the same goes for return types of a function.
-The type of `foo`
+the signature of the function.
+The type of `foo` can be inferred through its
-can be inferred through its usage.
+usage.

 ## Basic types